parula-app/docs/docs/develop/app/create-the-stub-files.md

 ---
-description: How to implement a new voice application for Pia in Javascript
+description: How to implement a new voice application for Parula in Javascript
 ---

 # Create the stub files

-A voice app, or app, or "skill" allows you to teach Pia new voice commands and react to them.
+A voice app, or app, or "skill" allows you to teach Parula new voice commands and react to them.
 This document is intended for software developers that want to implement a new skill in JavaScript.

 ## Motivation

-So, you want to add new skills to Pia and write a voice app?
+So, you want to add new skills to Parula and write a voice app?
 That's great!
-We're very happy for your contributions to make Pia more versatile in situations and in tasks where you want her to help you.
-Once your app is working well and robust, please make a Pull Request to contribute it to Pia's skill set.
+We're very happy for your contributions to make Parula more versatile in situations and in tasks where you want her to help you.
+Once your app is working well and robust, please make a Pull Request to contribute it to Parula's skill set.

 ## Requirements

 We're going to assume you've done the basics:

-1. Checked out the Pia source code with git clone
+1. Checked out the Parula source code with git clone
-2. Have Pia running from that source
+2. Have Parula running from that source
 3. Know modern ES6 JavaScript with async/await

 ## Create a stub